foxbruce/kubectl-sudo/README.md

 kubectl --as=$USER --as-group=system:masters delete node kubelet3.example.com
 ```

-The provided kubectl plugin is a wrapper for kubectl to shorten the `--as` and `--as-group` part.
+The provided kubectl plugin is just a wrapper for `kubectl` to shorten the `--as` and `--as-group` part.

 ## Installation
 Place [kubectl-sudo](bash/kubectl-sudo) anywhere in your `$PATH` with execute permissions.